-‘BB19’ Houseguests Continue to Ostracize Kevin, Boast About Cursing At Him And Calling Him Old
+‘BB19’ Houseguests Continue To Ostracize Kevin, Boast About Cursing At Him And Calling Him Old

 — Robert Rosenberg (@RobMRosenberg) September 2, 2017

-Unfortunately, much of the animosity directed at Kevin seems to have been orchestrated by Paul, has been seen on live feeds over the past week or so saying things to other houseguests to make them suspicious of Kevin.
+Unfortunately, much of the animosity directed at Kevin seems to have been orchestrated by Paul, who has been seen on live feeds over the past week or so saying things to other houseguests to make them suspicious of Kevin.

 Straight to the point. ???? #BB19 #BBKevin pic.twitter.com/82CgnWg69i